JAForbes/blog/posts/mithril-rewrite-streams.md

 Exactly the same as Excel.
 You do not create event listeners when you an Excel formula.

+> Isn't Functional Programming Slower than a for loop?

+"The effective programmer is keenly aware of the limited size of his own head." - Edsger W. Dijkstra

+Yes.
+It is.
+But managing when to recalculate all the transforms in your code can become so complex, that your app will become difficult to edit.
+Codebases are not static.
+You will constantly edit the same files over and over.
+Streams allow you to only calculate when a dependent piece of data changes.
+If you manage recalcs yourself, you will likely waste cycles calculating things that do not need to be changes.
+Your file will fill with boolean flags for marking when data is dirty.
+Even identifying what the transforms are will become impossible, and therefore editing them is impossible.

+Streams abstract over one thing: time.
+Within a `map` you can write any transformation you would like.
+You can write extremely imperative code if you prefer.
+But at least it is clear what transformations are occuring.

 Cross Component Communication
 -----------------------------